opussf/INeed/FEATURE.md

 ## feature/goldValue
 Allow the player to need an amount of gold.

+/in 25g
+/in 25g 35s
+(Should be able to use the same function as the account command)

+Store per toon, or as a global variable?

 ## feature/gui
 This will introduce a GUI element to the addon.